 How do I manage my account connections?

-You can view and manage your account connections by clicking your Account name (in the left navigation sidebar) and then selecting Settings > Connected Accounts.
+- In your Connected Accounts page: You can view and manage your account connections by clicking your Account name (in the left navigation sidebar) and then selecting Settings > Connected Accounts.
 Here you can view information for each account connection, including its name, associated service, when it was created, when it was last authorized, and whether it's shared.
 If you select a connected account from the list, you can re-authorize or delete it, or click Edit (beside General Information) to change its name, description, and sharing status.